SNAP Benefits in Wisconsin: How to Apply and Qualify

 EBT Deposit Schedule in Wisconsin

-Your SNAP benefits are deposited between the 2nd and 15th of each month.
-The exact date is based on the eighth digit of your Social Security Number.
-Knowing this helps you plan your grocery shopping.
+In Wisconsin, your SNAP benefits are deposited between the 2nd and 15th of each month.
+Your specific payment date is based on the eighth digit of your Social Security number, which helps you plan your monthly budget.

-You can find your specific payment date in our Wisconsin deposit schedule.
+You can find your exact payment date in our Wisconsin deposit schedule.

 How to Check Your EBT Card Balance